How to Use Claude AI for Beginners in 2026 (Free Guide)

 What Claude tends to get praised for is depth.
 Ask it something that requires actually working through a problem — not just pattern‑matching a quick reply — and the difference shows up in how the answer is structured.
 That’s most noticeable in writing, research, and pulling insight out of long documents.

-Claude AI chat interface showing a detailed, well-structured response to a prompt in 2026
+Claude AI chat interface showing a detailed, well-structured response

 How to Sign Up for Claude AI Free (Step by Step)